KiaHadizade/ESP32-Module-Setup-Guide/README.md

 > If the sensor is too sensitive (always stays high):<br>
 > Use a small screwdriver to gently rotate the trimmer (the screw) to change how far the sensor can see (i.e., reflect IR).<br>
 > Turn counter-clockwise to adjust the sensitivity to low.

+## 📡 Connecting ESP32 to Wi-Fi Network

+### Prerequisites
+- ESP32 board with MicroPython firmware installed.
+- Your Wi-Fi SSID and password.

+👉 Run `Wi-Fi_setup.py` file to connect to and disconnect from Wi-Fi